Top Berkey Water Filter System Complaints

-Our independent tests prove the Berkey’s removal of all the above-listed contaminants tested under both NSF standards 42 & 53 as well as numerous additional contaminants.
+Our independent tests prove the Black Berkey Filters removal of all the above-listed contaminants tested under both NSF standards 42 & 53 as well as numerous additional contaminants.
 See below for the removal of each.

 In summary, we’ve decided to avoid additional unnecessary and expensive testing required to obtain NSF certifications.
 Our test results far exceed NSF standards, and avoiding unnecessary costs helps us to provide the Berkey System and products for the best price.
 See all Test Results